 - Veneno: La Primera Caida, El Relámpago de Jack (2017)- This film is a fictionalized telling of the life of popular Dominican wrestler Jack Veneno.
 The film has impressive fight scenes, the perfect amount of magical realism, and the most talented actors in the Dominican film industry involved.
 Available on HBO Max.

-Before you go on your next trip to the Dominican Republic, be sure to watch one or more of these Dominican movies!
-You’ll get in touch with how Dominicans live, some of our history/culture and you might even learn some colloquialisms that will help you when traveling.
+If you want our full run down, check out our guide to the best Dominican movies.
+You’ll get in touch with how Dominicans live, some of our history/culture, and you might even learn some colloquialisms that will help you when traveling.

 Does Uber Work In the Dominican Republic?